cdig/flow/README.md

 The system is a testbed for a bunch of ideas.

-#### Component/Entity/System — A la LightTable's BOT, Unity, etc
+#### Component/Entity/System — A la Unity, similar to LightTable's BOT, popular in games, etc
-*The world is comprised of entities, which have components, which are manipulated by systems.*
+*The world is comprised of entities, which have many components, which are manipulated by systems.*

-We keep the entities pretty much as-is — they're simply a unique ID for a block of memory.
+We keep the entities pretty much as-is — they're simply a unique name that ties component instances together.
 We call our components "facets" to avoid confusing them with hydraulic components.
-Facets are both code and data — they perform some of the role of systems.
+Facets are both code and data — they perform part of the role of the systems.
 But we also have some conventional systems for things like orchestration and IO.
 If you squint, our implementation is like the bastard child of CES and MVC and OOP.
 That sounds pretty horrible, so maybe don't think about it that way.

 #### Out of the Tar Pit's FRP (Functional Relational Programming)
 *Logic and Data are strictly separated, and utterly pure.
-The data is modelled relationally (as mathematical sets).
+The data is modeled relationally (as mathematical sets).
 The logic is a hybrid of logic programming and pure functions.*

 I'm using a few of these ideas for the implementation of the CES design, but I'd really like to draw on this thinking when exposing a programming interface to the end user (schematic creator).
 This paper was a fucking goldmine.

 #### Conal Elliott's FRP (Functional Reactive Programming)
-*Values in the system aren't raw data — they are be "behaviours" that have continuous time semantics and are a function of the reals (time) to a value.
-"Events" swap which behaviours are being used at discrete moments in time.*
+*Values in the system aren't raw data — they are be "behaviours" that have continuous time semantics and are a function of the reals (because time is a real) to a value.
+"Events", which are discrete, swap which behaviours are in use.*

 This stuff isn't really implemented yet, but it's in the cards.
-I'm really attracted to the idea of running my simulation in continuous time.
-We will call them "signals" instead of "behaviours".
-We will use composable signals as an alternative to primitive (constant) values, where appropriate.
+I'm really attracted to the idea of running my simulation in continuous time, and making time explicit, and thinking of values in the system as continuous "signals" which may be sampled at arbitrary (temporal) precision.
+We will call them "signals" instead of "behaviours", borrowing from Elm.
 They'll offer the benefits of the mapping/shaping functions I've been using in my audio software experiments.

 #### Rx/Elm FRP (Functional Reactive Programming)
 *Behaviours/Signals have functor-like semantics.*